sunfounder/kepler-kit/docs/source/video_course/lesson9.rst

 lesson 9:  Getting Analog Output Using PWM (Pulse Width Modulation)
 ==========================================================================

-This tutorial covers generating analog output using PWM (Pulse Width Modulation) on the Raspberry Pi Pico W:
+This tutorial covers generating analog output using PWM on the Raspberry Pi Pico W:

-* **Analog Output Explanation**: Discusses the concept of PWM and how it simulates analog output by switching between 3.3V and 0V at different duty cycles.
-Explains the relationship between voltage, time, and PWM duty cycle.
+* **Analog Output Explanation**: Explains PWM and how it simulates analog output by adjusting duty cycles.
-* **GPIO Pin Configuration**: Explains which GPIO pins can generate analog output and the importance of not using pins with the same PWM label simultaneously.
+* **GPIO Pin Configuration**: Describes which GPIO pins can generate PWM and the importance of not using overlapping PWM labels.
-* **Circuit Setup and Code**: Provides a detailed wiring diagram and setup for connecting an LED to the Raspberry Pi Pico W. Includes code to set up PWM on a GPIO pin, take user input for desired voltage, and convert it to a corresponding PWM duty cycle.
+* **Circuit Setup and Code**: Provides a wiring diagram and code to set up PWM, take voltage input, and convert it to a PWM duty cycle.
-* **Practical Demonstration**: Shows how to measure and visualize the PWM signal using an oscilloscope, illustrating how different duty cycles correspond to different average voltages.
+* **Practical Demonstration**: Shows how to measure PWM signals with an oscilloscope to visualize different duty cycles.
-* **Homework Assignment**: Asks users to create a circuit where they can input a desired voltage to control the brightness of an LED, reinforcing the concepts of PWM and analog output.
+* **Homework Assignment**: Create a circuit to control LED brightness using user-input voltage and PWM.

 **Video**